ddmitov/perl-executing-browser/README.md

   Having a target DOM element is mandatory when using this special URL.
   HTML event called ```inodeselection``` is emitted when the path of the selected file is inserted into the calling local page.
   This event can be binded to a JavaScript function transmitting the file path to a local Perl script.
-  Actual opening of the selected file is performed only after the selected file is transmitted to and opened from a Perl script.
+  The actual opening of the selected file is performed by the designated Perl script and not by PEB itself.

   Please note that for security reasons full paths of local files or folders are inserted only inside local pages!